RecordReplay/cypress/README.md

 * `titleFilters`: An array of strings containing patterns for the titles of tests to record, whether they passed or not.

-* `shuffleOrder`: Set to randomize the order in which tests will be recorded, and which tests will be selected to record if there are more than the maximum number allowed.
+* `randomize`: Set to randomize which tests will be selected to record if there are more than the maximum number allowed.
+This is useful to improve coverage in CI environments when there are many tests which could be recorded.